basho/basho_docs/source/languages/en/riak/ops/tuning/latency-reduction.md

 #### LevelDB

-The more files you keep in memory, the better LevelDB will perform in general.
+The more files you keep in memory, the faster LevelDB will perform in general.
 To make sure that you are using your system resources appropriately with LevelDB, check out our guide to [[LevelDB parameter planning|LevelDB#parameter-planning]].